Hippocampome-Org/hco_dev_docs/docs/csdevdocs/synaptic_signal_decay.md

 		}
 	}
 </details><br>
-The signal value that the synaptic spike's conductance is added to the total conductance for the relevant receptor at the timestep of the spike.
-This calculation of the synapse's conductance added to the total conductance will change after this timestep because each timestep after that of the spike will have signal decay applied to it.
+The new spike's synaptic conductance is added to the total conductance of the relevant receptor at the timestep of the spike.
+This calculation of the synapse's conductance adding to the total conductance will change after this timestep because each timestep after that will have signal decay applied to it.
 The adding of the signal at the spike's timestep is in lines such as:<br>
 runtimeDataGPU.gAMPA[postNId] += AMPA_sum;<br>
 <br>
 <b>Decay of the synaptic signal</b><br>